 Extension: .vtt

-Best for: HTML5 video players, web-based video hosting, advanced subtitle styling
+Best for: HTML5 players, web hosting, advanced subtitle styling

-Structure: Similar to SRT but with additional features like styling and positioning
+Structure: similar to SRT with extras like styling and positioning

 Example: